southalc/hashfile/REFERENCE.md

 Data type: `Hash`

-Hash of optional values to pass to the "hash2yaml" function.
-See function for details.
+Hash of optional values to format output file.
+See "hash2yaml" function for details.

 Default value: `{}`